Democrat submits papers in residency dispute with Senate GOP

 HARRISBURG, Pa.
 (AP) - Lawyers for a woman newly elected to Pennsylvania's Senate say documents they submitted to the top Republican senator should address any concerns that she doesn't meet residency requirements to serve in the chamber.

-Democrat Lindsey Williams' lawyers submitted a 97-page package Monday to Senate President Pro Tempore Joe Scarnati.
+Democrat Lindsey Williams' lawyers submitted a 97-page package Monday to Senate President Pro Tempore Joe Scarnati, whose office is reviewing it.

 Republicans are threatening to bar Williams from taking her seat.
-That could force a special election and give Republicans another shot at keeping the Pittsburgh-area seat that Williams won by just under 800 votes in November's election.
+That could force a special election and give Republicans another shot at keeping the Pittsburgh-area seat that Williams won narrowly in November's election.

-In the paperwork, Williams' lawyers contend that she had begun staying with Pittsburgh-area friends in time to meet a constitutional requirement that senators be "citizens and inhabitants" of Pennsylvania for four years before they are elected.
+In the paperwork, Williams' lawyers contend that she had begun staying with Pittsburgh-area friends in time to meet a constitutional requirement that senators be "citizens and inhabitants" of Pennsylvania for four years before they're elected.

 Williams, a Pennsylvania native, was moving from Maryland.